mikana0918/insta-clone-react/README.md

 # insta-clone-react
-instagram like clone with React Native(on development) powered by expo.</br>
+instagram-like clone with React Native(on development) powered by expo.</br>
 my project for creating "crossdressor's phpto SNS"